Dividing Fractions: A Deep Dive into 1/2 Divided by 3/4

 Q: Can I use a calculator to divide fractions?

 A: Most calculators can handle fraction division.
-However, understanding the underlying principles is crucial for solving more complex problems and developing mathematical intuition.
+That said, understanding the underlying principles is crucial for solving more complex problems and developing mathematical intuition.

 Q: Is there another way to divide fractions besides "invert and multiply"?

 A: While less common, you could find a common denominator for both fractions and then divide the numerators.
-However, the "invert and multiply" method is generally more efficient and straightforward.
+That said, the "invert and multiply" method is generally more efficient and straightforward.

 Conclusion: Mastering Fraction Division